madebits/madebits.github.io/blog/2016/2016-12-24-Ubuntu-Chromium-Flags-Per-User.md

     fi
     ```

-Now, using any of the above methods, per user arguments can be defined one per line in `~/.config/chromium-flags.conf`, for example:
+Using any of the above methods, per user arguments can be defined one per line in `~/.config/chromium-flags.conf`, for example:

 ```
 --disk-cache-dir=/dev/null